EpicWink/proxpi/README.md

 for the [Flask](https://flask.palletsprojects.com/en/latest/) development server) if you want more control over the environment.

+> **Note**: the index cache and the management of the file cache runs in memory, but is
+> not synchronised across multiple processes, so use multiple threads instead of
+> multiple processes.
+The cache is thread-safe.

 #### Docker
 Uses a [Gunicorn](https://gunicorn.org/) WSGI server
 ```bash